This is my basic recipe for banana pudding. Like most cooks in the South,

 mom would always put it under the broiler until the "tips" of the meringue

-and I never flet comfortable eating that.
-But by putting it in a preheated oven,
+and I never felt comfortable eating that.
+I found that by putting the pudding

-letting it start to turn brown, then quickly turning off the oven and leaving it
+in a preheated oven, letting it start to turn brown, then quickly turning off the

-just until the entire top was brown made it a lot more appetizing to me.
+made it a lot more appetizing to me.

 Ingredients